 How long does it take to sell and close on a business sale?

-The average number of months to sell a small business is 5 to 8 months.
-Larger Businesses can take longer to sell and close.
-In my years of experience, the more preparation time on the offering, the shorter the market and closing time.
+The average number of months to sell a small business is 5 to 8 months on average.
+Many Business take longer and others will sell quickly.
 Some Businesses in Hot segments can get multiple offers in a a few week, but that is the exception and not the rule.
+In my years of experience, the more preparation time on the offering, the shorter the market and time to close the deal.

 “Luck is what happens when preparation meets opportunity”